Areas that Receive Rainfall over 400cm and less than 20 cm

-The monsoon in India arrives in between 100 and 120 days from early June to mid-September.
-The rainfall pattern of any area depends on pressure and wind system.
-Rainfall generally decreases from east to west in the Northern Plains.
-Check more information on rainfall distribution in India below:
+The monsoon season in India lasts 100 to 120 days, from early June to mid-September.
+The rainfall pattern in any area is determined by the pressure and wind system.
+Rainfall in the Northern Plains generally decreases from east to west.
+More information on the distribution of rainfall in India can be found below:

 - Due to variations in temperature, there is variation in rainfall patterns in coastal areas.